echip-from-elab/echip-from-elab.github.io/_posts/2021-03-24-starting-the-adventure.md

 <center> Computational Complexity: D is the number of states and L is the sequence length.
 Transformers' complexity expands quadratically with the length of input tokens, while Mamba's complexity is linear.</center>

 <br>
-Leveraging their high computational intensity and robust sequential modeling capabilities, the Mamba family of architectures has found widespread application, ranging from lightweight detection tasks to large language models (LLMs).
-Recently, Alab21 launched a Mamba-Transformer-based hybrid LLM model, which strategically combines the attention mechanism of the Transformer with the SSM sequential modeling of Mamba.
+Leveraging their high computational intensity and robust sequential modeling capabilities, the Mamba family of architectures has found widespread application, ranging from lightweight detection tasks [3] to large language models (LLMs)[4].
+Recently, Alab21 launched a Mamba-Transformer-based hybrid LLM model, which strategically combines the attention mechanism of the Transformer with the SSM sequential modeling of Mamba[5].

 However, despite Mamba's algorithmic breakthroughs, fully realizing its potential and ensuring broad applicability demands dedicated hardware acceleration.
 In this context, the research team led by [Prof. Umit Yusuf Ogras](https://elab.ece.wisc.edu/staff/ogras-umit/) and [Assistant Prof. Akhilesh Jaiswal](https://directory.engr.wisc.edu/ece/Faculty/Jaiswal_Akhilesh/) has developed the first ASIC-targeted Mamba-Chiplet, incorporating an accelerator specifically designed for SSM in sequence model processing.
 Diverging from traditional accelerator designs for Transformer blocks and CNNs, this work implements a dedicated pipeline for hidden state updating and serial scanning.
 Furthermore, to efficiently process the non-linear activation functions and exponent calculations inherent to the Mamba block, a hardware-friendly approximation optimization method is proposed to address associated computational and area overheads.